hydraulic-software/conveyor/guidebook/docs/configs/mac.md

 **`app.mac.sparkle-inputs`** An input definition that points to a release of the [Sparkle 2 update framework](https://sparkle-project.org/).
 You can normally leave this at the default unless you want to use a custom fork of Sparkle for some reason.

+**`app.mac.updates`** If "background" (the default), then the app will check for updates on a schedule.
+The first time an update is available the user will be asked to apply it, and given the option to apply updates silently in future.
+If "aggressive" then an update check is triggered on every app start, and the user will be notified that there's an update available within a few seconds of startup.
+They'll be given an option to skip it, be reminded later or apply it immediately.
+If "none" then update functionality isn't included.
+The exact UX implied by these names may change in future releases.

 **`app.mac.sparkle-options`** An object whose values are put in the `Info.plist` that controls Sparkle's behavior.
 [See here for a reference guide](https://sparkle-project.org/documentation/customization/).
 You should normally leave this alone unless you want precise behavioral control.

 **`app.mac.sign`** Controls whether signing is done after bundling.
 Defaults to true.
 If you don't have signing keys and this is true, you'll get a warning but it'll work if you're targeting Intel machines.
 If you're targeting Apple Silicon it won't build because all code on Apple Silicon must be signed.